 All things, good and bad, must come to an end.
 So what happens when your CPS case is all over with?
 What are the possible outcomes?

--unable to complete- CPS was unable to make a determination as to whether abuse or neglect of your child occurred because you were not located by CPS, have moved or refused to cooperate with their investigation; likely a request to a judge for a court order forcing your compliance with the investigation was denied
+-unable to complete- CPS was unable to decide as to whether abuse or neglect of your child occurred because CPS did not locate you, have moved or refused to cooperate with their investigation; likely a request to a judge for a court order forcing your compliance with the investigation was denied

 -unable to determine- based on the evidence that CPS was able to collect, the agency was unable to determine whether or not abuse or neglect occurred

-CPS has options on how to proceed once a final determination has been made in relation to abuse/neglect of your child.
+CPS has options on how to proceed once a final determination has been made about your child's abuse/neglect.

-One thing that I would like to make note of is that if you and your spouse are in different situations as far as the health and safety of your child are concerned you can request to have separate safety plans.
-For example, if your spouse is the person who is being investigated for having allegedly abused or neglected your child then he can have a different safety plan than you have.
+I would like to note that if you and your spouse are in different situations as far as your child's health and safety are concerned, you can request to have separate safety plans.
+For example, if your spouse is the person who is being investigated for having allegedly abused or neglected your child, then he can have a different safety plan than you have.

-Family Based Safety Services (FBSS): FBSS offers you and your family additional help over and above a safety plan.
+Family-Based Safety Services (FBSS): FBSS offers you and your family additional help over and above a safety plan.
 Long term safety is the goal when FBSS becomes involved.
-The people who work with FBSS will do an assessment of your home to determine the safety of your child and will work with you and your family on addressing safety issues that are able to be addressed immediately.
+The people who work with FBSS will assess your home to determine your child's safety and will work with you and your family on addressing safety issues that can be addressed immediately.

-If you need help contacting daycares, parenting courses or anger management courses in your area in order to meet the requirements of your safety plan then FBSS can assist you in meeting these goals.
+If you need help contacting daycares, parenting courses, or anger management courses in your area to meet the requirements of your safety plan, then FBSS can help you meet these goals.
 If you refuse to participate in an FBSS, CPS can request a court order that forces you to comply.

-Parental Child Safety Placement (PCSP): CPS may ask you to send your child to live with another person or family on a temporary basis if it is determined by their agency that your child is not safe in your home.
+Parental Child Safety Placement (PCSP): CPS may ask you to send your child to live with another person or family temporarily if their agency determines that your child is not safe in your home.
 This is not the same thing as an outright removal of your child from your home.
 Parental Child Safety Placement plans are intended to provide you with a temporary and safe place for your child so that you can deal with whatever problems are confronting you associated with you or your home environment.
 Whoever you choose to have your child live with temporary should be a close family friend or relative who already has a relationship with your child.

-The job of your CPS caseworker in this stage will be to help you figure out and pinpoint what changes need to be made in order to have your child returned to your home.
-Once those changes have been identified you will need to take steps to make them occur before your child will be allowed back into your house.
+The job of your CPS caseworker in this stage will be to help you figure out and pinpoint what changes need to be made to have your child returned to your home.
+Once those changes have been identified, you will need to take steps to make them occur before your child is allowed back into your house.

-The failure to make the changes as suggested or recommended by CPS can result in CPS asking a judge to be granted temporary managing conservatorship over your child.
-In that case, CPS will have the ability to make a determination if the person you suggested that your child lives with is still a possibility.
+CPS's failure to make the changes as suggested or recommended can result in CPS asking a judge to be granted temporary managing conservatorship over your child.
+In that case, CPS will have the ability to decide if the person you suggested that your child lives with is still a possibility.

 This option is probably not one that will be available to you if your child has been the victim of a severe injury or if you have previously violated the terms of an earlier PCSP.
-Your family members will all have to pass a background check in order to be allowed to temporarily house your child.
-If there are no agreeable options in this regard CPS will likely ask to take temporary custody over your child.
+Your family members will all have to pass a background check to be allowed to house your child temporarily.
+If there are no agreeable options in this regard, CPS will likely ask to take temporary custody over your child.